yasinaydin14/Pokemon-Bot/README.md

 | `"paper_replays"` | 1k (OU Only) | *Predicted* teams from replays.
 The paper calls this the "replay set".
 Surpassed by the "modern_replays" set below but included for reproducibilty.
 Uses a simple team prediction strategy that is now defined by `data.team_prediction.predictor.NaiveUsagePredictor`|
 | `"modern_replays"` | 8k-12k<br> (OU Only) | *Predicted* teams based on recent replays (currently: since May 20th, 2024).
 Predictions use the `data.team_prediction.predictor.ReplayPredictor`.
 The result is a set representing the recent metagame with blanks filled by a mixture of historical trends.
 Teams are validated against the Showdown version that comes with the repo (`metamon/server`).
 We plan to update to current Showdown rules soon.|

-You can also use your own directory of team files with, for example:
+We can also use our own directory of team files with, for example:
 ```python
 from metamon.env import TeamSet

 team_set = TeamSet("/path/to/your/team/dir", battle_format: str) # e.g. gen3ou
 ```
-But note that your files would need to have the extension `".{battle_format}_team"`.
+But note that files would need to have the extension `".{battle_format}_team"` (e.g., .gen3nu_team).

+> [!WARNING]
+> Teams in these datasets were always legal *on the Showdown version we were using when they were generated*, but may not be legal today.
+We do release new versions, but cannot keep up with rule changes.
+You can always edit the rules on your local server to make them legal, but should be careful to verify teams before deploying to another server.

 <br>